-With the way our curly hair responds to the elements of sun, water or wind, it can get really frustrating and confusing to take care of it sometimes.
-There really is no one sure-fire-way to deal with all of it.
-But when it comes to taking a dip in the pool or swimming in the beach, I learned some really effective techniques to be extra cautious with my crowning glory.
+With the way our curly hair responds to the elements of sun, water, or wind, it can get really frustrating and confusing to take care of it sometimes.
+There really is no one sure-fire way to deal with all of it.
+But when it comes to taking a dip in the pool or swimming on the beach, I learned some really effective techniques to be extra cautious with my crowning glory.

-The chemicals in the pool like chlorine, strips the hair of the natural moisture.
-This is a fact whether you are curly haired or not.
+The chemicals in the pool like chlorine strip the hair of natural moisture.
+This is a fact whether you are curly-haired or not.
 The same goes with salt in the water that may tend to leave your hair dry and brittle, especially when left unwashed and exposed to more sun.
 So what do I do?
 I moisture lock.

 A handy alternative is using dry shampoo.
 It’s convenient to use and soaks up excess oils in the hair.
 And since there is no towel-drying needed, it can save you some time if you are on the run during your busy work weeks, too!
 Basically, do not over shampoo.

 I comb my hair after showering.
 Once in the morning.
 That is it.
 I don’t mess with it too much.
 I would use my hands to comb through it if I need t.
 I thoroughly thought that this was the way to go.
-But after using a detangeler brushmy hair care routine has changed for the better!
+But after using a detangler brush my hair care routine has changed for the better!